 - j.
 If refrigerated drugs are stored in the principal compounding/dispensing area or in any satellite, there shall be a refrigerator, dedicated to storing only drugs, meeting the compendia requirements and with an accurate thermometer in the refrigerator.
-The temperature of which shall be maintained between two and eight degrees Celsius (2 and 8 degrees C.) or thirty-six and forty-six degrees Fahrenheit (36 and 46 degrees F.).
+The temperature of which shall be maintained between two and eight degrees Celsius (2 and 8 degrees C.) or thirty-six and forty-six degrees Fahrenheit (36 and 46 degrees F.) or in accordance with the corresponding drug manufacturer's directions.
 The temperature shall be electronically monitored each calendar day.
 Records detailing instances in which temperatures fall outside the aforementioned range requirement, for any period of time, shall be maintained at the prescription drug outlet and shall be made readily available for inspection upon request by the Board or its representatives for a period of at least two years preceding the request.
-Such records shall include the duration of time the temperature fell outside the aforementioned range requirement, based on the best available data, and measures taken by the outlet as a result of the temperature falling outside the aforementioned range requirement. - k.
-If frozen drugs are stored in the principal compounding/dispensing area or in any satellite, there shall be a freezer, dedicated to storing only drugs, meeting the compendia requirements and with an accurate thermometer in the freezer.
-The temperature of which shall be maintained between twenty-five degrees below zero and ten degrees below zero Celsius (- 25 and 10 degrees C.) or thirteen degrees below zero and fourteen degrees Fahrenheit (- 13 and 14 degrees F.).
+Such records shall include the duration of time the temperature fell outside the aforementioned range requirement, based on the best available data, and measures taken by the outlet as a result of the temperature falling outside the aforementioned range requirement. - If frozen drugs are stored in the principal compounding/dispensing area or in any satellite, there shall be a freezer, dedicated to storing only drugs, meeting the compendia requirements and with an accurate thermometer in the freezer.
+The temperature of which shall be maintained between twenty-five degrees below zero and ten degrees below zero Celsius (- 25 and 10 degrees C.) or thirteen degrees below zero and fourteen degrees Fahrenheit (- 13 and 14 degrees F.) or in accordance with the corresponding drug manufacturer's directions.
 The temperature shall be electronically monitored each calendar day.

 Records detailing instances in which temperatures fall outside the aforementioned range requirement, for any period of time, shall be maintained at the prescription drug outlet and shall be made readily available for inspection upon request by the Board or its representatives for a period of at least two years preceding the request.
-Such records shall include the duration of time the temperature fell outside the aforementioned range requirement, based on the best available data, and measures taken by the outlet as a result of the temperature falling outside the aforementioned range requirement.
+Such records shall include the duration of time the temperature fell outside the aforementioned range requirement, based on the best available data, and measures taken by the outlet as a result of the temperature falling outside the aforement.